-Using a black ink pen, mark your votes with an X as shown in this example.
+Using a black link pen, mark your votes with an X as shown in this example.
 Please do not write outside the designated areas.

-T IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE.
+▼ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE, ▼

-THE TOURNE HOT TOTED THE THE MILET ON TELEPHONE , roco acono ine rearonamon, se ason ano ne iona THE BUTTOM FORTION IN THE ENGLOSED ENTEROYE.
-A Proposals - The Board of Directors recomme nds a vote FOR Proposals 1, 2 and 3.
-To approve and adopt the Second Amended and Restated Agrees among Energy Transfer Equity, L.P., Sigma Acquisition Corporatio, to time, pursuant to which Sigma Acquisition Corporation, a wholl with and into Southern Union Company, with Southern Union Cor Energy Transfer Equity, L.P., and the transactions contemplated ti on and Southern Union Company, as it may be amended from tin y owned subsidiary of Energy Transfer Equity, L.P., will be merge opany surviving the merger as a wholly owned subsidiary of To approve, on an advisory (non-binding) basis, the compensation officers in connection with the merger. n to be received by Southern Union Company's named executive For Against Abstain To approve any adjournments of the Special Meeting, if necessary, to solicit additional proxies in favor of the proposal to adopt the merger agreement.
-For Against Abstain Non-Voting Items Change of Address - Please print new address below.
-Authorized Signatures - This section must be Please sign exactly as name(s) appears hereon.
-Joint owners shoul full title. d each sign.
-When signing as attorney, executor, administrator, or Date (mm/dd/yyyy) - Piease print date below.
+Proposals - The Board of Directors recomme nds a vote FOR Proposals 1, 2 and 3.
+For Against Abstain + 1.
+To approve and adopt the Second Amended and Restated Agree amended on September 14, 2011, by and among Energy Transfer Union Company, as it may be further amended from time to time, owned subsidiary of Energy Transfer Equity.
+L.P., will be merged Company surviving the merger as a wholly owned subsidiary of E. Equity, L.P., Sigma Acquisition Corporation and Southern pursuant to which Sigma Acquisition Corporation, a wholly with and into Southern Union Company, with Southern Union thereby, including the merger For Against Abstain To approve, on an advisory (non-binding) basis, the compensatio officers in connection with the merger. n to be received by Southern Union Company's named executive For Against Abstain To approve any adjournments of the Special Meeting, if necessar marger agreement. y, to solicit additional proxies in favor of the proposal to adopt the Please sign exactly as name(x) appears hereon.
+Joint owners shoulful title. odian, please giv Date (mm/dd/yyyy) - Please print date below.
 Signature 1 - Please keep signature within the box.
-Signature 2 - Please keep signature within the box.
-C 1234567890 JNT 1 U P X 1 2 1 7 7 9 1 MR A SAMPLE (THIS AREA IS SET UP TO ACCOMMODATE 140 CHARACTERS) MR A SAMPLE AND MR A SAMPLE AND MR A SAMPLE AND UR A SAMPLE AND MR A SAMPLE AND MR A SAMPLE AND WR A SAMPLE AND MR A SAMPLE AND
+Signature 2 - Please keep signature wit hin the box. / / C 1234567890 JNT 1UPX 1 2 1 7 7 9 1 VIEW CHARACT (THE AREA IS SET UP TO ACCOME SERS) MR A SAMPLE AND MR A SAMP SAND MR A SAMPLE AND MR A SAMP SAND MR A SAMPLE AND MR A SAMP CIA ELM CVA ELM